Talking About Mental Health Unlocks YOUR Power: Winnie the Pooh Learns Mindset Rule 3

 “Exactly,” I said.
 “In the Mental Health Warrior Program, I’ve learned practical tools to manage emotions and face challenges head-on.
 When I share those tools, others can try them too.
 And when they share what works for them, we all grow stronger.”

 Pooh clapped his paws together.
 “That’s brilliant!
-I can share solutions with Piglet, Eeyore and even Tigger.
-And if they share what works for them, we’ll all feel better!”
+I can share what helps me with Piglet, Eeyore and even Tigger.

 Wrap Up